Lord Kelvin: Age of Earth

 Thomson's initial 1864 estimate of Earth's age was from 20 to 400 million years old.
 These wide limits were due to his uncertainty about the melting temperature of rock, to which he equated Earth's interior temperature, as well as the uncertainty in thermal conductivities and specific heats of rocks.
 Over the years he refined his arguments and reduced the upper bound by a factor of ten, and in 1897 Thomson, now Lord Kelvin, ultimately settled on an estimate that Earth was 20–40 million years old.
 In a letter published in Scientific American Supplement 1895 Kelvin criticised geologists' estimates of the age of rocks and the age of Earth, including the views published by Darwin, as "vaguely vast age".

 His exploration of this estimate can be found in his 1897 address to the Victoria Institute, given at the request of the institute's president George Stokes, as recorded in that institute's journal Transactions.
 Although his former assistant John Perry published a paper in 1895 challenging Kelvin's assumption of low thermal conductivity inside Earth, and thus showing a much greater age, this had little immediate impact.
 The discovery in 1903 that radioactive decay releases heat led to Kelvin's estimate being challenged, and Ernest Rutherford famously made the argument in a 1904 lecture attended by Kelvin that this provided the unknown energy source Kelvin had suggested, but the estimate was not overturned until the development in 1907 of radiometric dating of rocks.

 The discovery of radioactivity largely invalidated Kelvin's estimate of the age of Earth.
 Although he eventually paid off a gentleman's bet with Strutt on the importance of radioactivity in Earth's geology, he never publicly acknowledged this because he thought he had a much stronger argument restricting the age of the Sun to no more than 20 million years.
 Without sunlight, there could be no explanation for the sediment record on Earth's surface.
 At the time, the only known source for solar energy was gravitational collapse.
 It was only when thermonuclear fusion was recognised in the 1930s that Kelvin's age paradox was truly resolved.
 However, modern cosmology recognises the Kelvin period in the early life of a star, during which it shines from gravitational energy (correctly calculated by Kelvin) before fusion and the main sequence begins.

+Analogue computing

+The question of how to manipulate a set of differential equations into a form suitable for analogue computation was posed, and partially answered by Lord Kelvin.
+He proposed implementation using a mechanical integrator designed by his brother, James Thomson, but practical difficulties prevented implementation in his lifetime.

+His approach underlies the conversion of a set of differential equations to a state-space form suitable for digital computation.